aDecoy/rust-workshop/docs/docs/module2/sustainability.md

    - Using Rust for security-critical and performance-critical components
    - Reported better resource utilization and fewer bugs
    - Eliminates entire classes of memory safety issues

+4. **Datadog**:
+    - Rewrote their AWS Lambda Extension in Rust
+    - Better performance and impact on overall function performance in a resource constrainted environment

 ## Conclusion